 The holidays can be a hectic time, especially during a pandemic.
 From a lack of money to a lack of time, many people feel stress, rather than joy, this time of year.

 According to a study on holiday stress conducted by the American Psychological Association, the average person is more likely to feel their stress during the holidays as the demands of people, culture and commercialism increase.
-But there are some simple ways to focus your emotions and efforts and have a more uplifting spirit this season, says Agatha Parks-Savage, EdD, RN, Assistant Dean of Graduate Medical Education and Associate Professor of EVMS Family and Community Medicine.
+But there are some simple ways to focus your emotions and efforts and have a more uplifting spirit this season, says Agatha Parks-Savage, EdD, RN, Associate Dean of Graduate Medical Education and Professor of EVMS Family and Community Medicine.

 Have realistic expectations.